-Sheriff Stacey Ann Kincaid is the first woman to lead the Fairfax County Sheriff’s Office in its 277-year history.
-She won a special election in 2013 to fill the balance of a term and was re-elected in 2015 to a full four-year term.
+Sheriff Stacey Ann Kincaid is the first woman to lead the Fairfax County Sheriff’s Office in its 278-year history.
+She won a special election in 2013 to fill the balance of a term and was re-elected in 2015 and 2019 to full four-year terms.
 She serves over 1.1 million residents in Fairfax County, the City of Fairfax and the Towns of Herndon and Vienna.

-Sheriff Kincaid is a 32-year veteran of the Sheriff’s Office.
+Sheriff Kincaid is a 33-year veteran of the Sheriff’s Office.
 Starting as a Sheriff’s deputy right after college, she worked her way up to the rank of captain before being elected Sheriff.
 In 2008, she received the agency’s highest honor, the Distinguished Service Award, which recognizes a career of sustained, exemplary performance.
 In 2014, Lawyers Weekly presented her with an Influential Women of Virginia award.
 The honor recognizes women in all fields who are making notable contributions to their professions, their communities and society at large.
 In 2017, the Junior League of Northern Virginia honored her with its annual Woman of Vision award for exemplifying the League’s mission of promoting volunteerism, developing the potential of women, and improving communities.

 She is a 2009 graduate of Leadership Fairfax, a 10-month program focused on community issues and designed to build a diverse pool of skilled, enthusiastic leaders in the public and private sectors.
 In 2017, she was selected to be on the Leadership Fairfax Board of Directors.
 She also serves on the Virginia Law Enforcement Professional Standards Commission, Just Ask Prevention Board of Directors, Commission on Virginia Alcohol Safety Action Program, and SCAN of Northern Virginia Honorary Board of Directors.